SocietyWorks is the commercial arm of the charity mySociety.

 If you believe that we have mishandled your data, you have the right to lodge a complaint with the Information Commissioner’s Office.
 You can report a concern here (but do contact us first, so that we can try and help).

 mySociety is Cyber Essentials certified, as a verification that we guard against the most common cyber threats and to demonstrate our commitment to cyber security.

-These tools are very common and widely used by other sites, but they do have privacy implications, and as a charity concerned with socially positive uses of the internet, we think it’s important to explain them in full.
+Tools like Plausible are very common and widely used by other sites, but they do have privacy implications, and as a charity concerned with socially positive uses of the internet, we think it’s important to explain them in full.

 When you visit sites that use these tools, you’re potentially telling companies such as Facebook and Google that you visited, as well as some information about how your web browser is configured.
 Nothing more than that – we don’t give out personal information like your email address, home address or private mail.